Home

 Hybrid: Abies concolor grandis

-Cones: Upright on tree top, 3-5"
+Cones: Upright on tree top

 Bark: Gray, furrowed

-Where: Above 3000 feet in southern Oregon
+Where: Mountains of southern Oregon

 Rare Conifers of Southwest Oregon